 The algorithm for who wins the buy box is proprietary, but the main components are price, Prime eligibility, shipping cost, quantity, and seller rating.
 As you can probably guess, price will have a major impact, but being Prime Eligible and having a high seller rating can sometimes be the difference between you winning or losing the buy box.

 Technically, each unique product should only have one ASIN (one UPC to one ASIN), but sometimes you will see several different listings for the same product, which is a confusing and frustrating experience for customers.
 Amazon continues to crack down on duplicate listings and gives brand-registered sellers the ability to merge duplicate pages, so it’s best to play by the rules and avoid looking for ways to create a separate page with less competition.

 For most categories, you can learn a tremendous amount about what customers want and don’t want based on competitor pages.
 Additionally, reviewing complementary products regularly can alert you to best practices and promotional opportunities.
 Analyze competition with the following factors in mind:

 Customers are very clear on what their preferences are and oftentimes can lead you to future product enhancements or ideas.
 Are customers complaining about packaging?
 How many customers mention price in their reviews?
 What other products have they mentioned trying in the same category?

 For complementary categories (for example, memory cards and cameras), what are those brands doing well in?
 Is there an opportunity to cross-promote with them?
-Are there any insights on their customer reviews about what led them to that purchase and how that may affect how they search for your product?
+Are there any insights in their customer reviews about what led customers to that purchase and how that may affect how they search for your product?
 Does it make sense to target those category keywords on your Sponsored Product campaigns?

 Get your pricing right